Pfitzner Reitsport GmbH & Co. KG,

 General Terms and Conditions

-of the company PFIFF Pfitzner Reitsport GmbH & Co.
-KG, Bahnhofstrasse 61a, 59872 Meschede-Freienohl, hereinafter referred to as the Seller.
+of PFIFF Pfitzner Reitsport GmbH & Co.
+KG, Bahnhofstrasse 61a, 59872 Meschede-Freienohl, to be referred to hereinafter as the Seller.

 - Please note, these Terms and Conditions were issued first in the German language, the following are a translation from German into English -